magento/knowledge-base/src/best-practices/general/database-best-practices-for-magento-commerce-cloud.md

 ./bin/magento config:show catalog/search/engine
 ```

-To enable and configure the Elasticsearch engine, see the [Configure Magento to use Elasticsearch](https://devdocs.magento.com/cloud/project/project-conf-files_services-elastic.html) instructions in Magento Developer documentation.
+To enable and configure the Elasticsearch engine, see the [Configure Adobe Commerce to use Elasticsearch](https://devdocs.magento.com/cloud/project/project-conf-files_services-elastic.html) instructions in our developer documentation.

 <h2 id="Triggers">Avoid custom triggers</h2>

 Avoid using custom triggers if possible.

 Triggers are used to log changes into audit tables.
-Magento recommends configuring the application to write directly to the audit tables instead of using the trigger functionality for these reasons:
+Adobe recommends configuring the application to write directly to the audit tables instead of using the trigger functionality for these reasons:

 * Triggers are interpreted as code and MySQL does not precompile them.
 Hooking onto your query’s transaction space, they add the overhead to a parser and interpreter for each query performed with the table.
 * The triggers share the same transaction space as the original queries, and while those queries compete for locks on the table, the triggers independently compete on locks on another table.

-To learn about alternatives to using custom triggers, refer to KB [Best Practice triggers usage](https://support.magento.com/hc/en-us/articles/360048050352) .
+To learn about alternatives to using custom triggers, refer to [Best Practice triggers usage](https://support.magento.com/hc/en-us/articles/360048050352) in our support knowledge base.

 <h2 id="ECE-Tools">Upgrade ECE-Tools to version 2002.0.21 or higher</h2>

 To avoid potential issues with cron deadlocks, upgrade ECE-Tools to version 2002.0.21 or higher.
-For instructions, see [Update ece-tools version](https://devdocs.magento.com/cloud/project/ece-tools-update.html) in the Magento Developer documentation.
+For instructions, see [Update ece-tools version](https://devdocs.magento.com/cloud/project/ece-tools-update.html) in our developer documentation.

 <h2 id="indexer">Switch indexer mode safely</h2>